rusq/slackdump/doc/login-manual.rst

 Getting token the hard way
 ++++++++++++++++++++++++++

 #.
-Open your browser's *Developer Console*, as described in the "Getting
+Open your browser's *Developer Console*, as described in the TOKEN_ section
-   token" steps above.
+   steps above.
 #.
 Go to the Network tab
 #.
 In the toolbar, switch to ``Fetch/XHR`` view.
 #.
 Open any channel or private conversation in Slack.
 You'll see a